abbysmal/gc-tracing/proposal.md

 ### Performance measurements

-[Sandmark](https://github.com/ocaml-bench/sandmark) was employed to measure performance impact of our implementatioThe report can be found [here](https://github.com/Engil/gc-tracing/blob/master/perf_report.pdf).
+[Sandmark](https://github.com/ocaml-bench/sandmark) was employed to measure the performance impact of eventlog on the runtime.
+The report can be found [here](https://github.com/Engil/gc-tracing/blob/master/perf_report.pdf).

 The associated Jupyter notebook can be found as well for further analysis in this [repository](https://github.com/Engil/gc-tracing).
 A Docker image can be built for simpler setup.